home-assistant/developers.home-assistant/docs/operating-system/getting-started.md

 git submodule update --init --force
 ```

+### Install prerequisites

+HAOS is using build containers to run Buildroot.
+Install the Docker container engine and make sure you have a working `docker` command which allows to run privileged containers.
+The build scripts are meant to be run as user, but some commands use privileges, hence a working `sudo` command is required as well.

-While Buildroot can run on most Linux distributions natively, its strongly recommended to use the provided Debian based container.
+While Buildroot can run on most Linux distributions natively, its strongly recommended to use the Debian based build container.
 This allows for a stable and known build environment with all dependencies pre-installed.
-Make sure you have the Docker container engine installed and a working `docker` command.

 :::info
 The build container needs to get started with privileges since at some point during the build process a new loopback device-backed filesystem image will be mounted inside a Docker container.
 Hence rootless containers won't work to build HAOS.